 7. Special projects

 Projects like research, report writing, or leading a company committee are the ideal environment for collaboration and learning.
+Such projects are perfect for implementing unique mentorship ideas.
 For new pairings, short-term projects (a couple of weeks or a month) work best.
 While larger, more intense projects end a mentor-mentee relationship on a high note.

 8. Informal conversations

 Not every mentoring meeting needs to take place at the office.
-Slip away for lunch or grab a coffee and chat about non-work interests or personal topics.
+Plan informal meetings like lunch or coffee so that mentors and mentees can chat about non-work interests or personal topics too.
+Initiating a mentoring relationship over a casual coffee or tea meeting offers several benefits:

 9. Sharing articles for discussion

 Mentors can share interesting articles, blogs, or information from which they feel a mentee might appreciate or learn.
-They can also be a launch point for a discussion.
+This is one of those mentorship program activities that give birth to meaningful discussions and mutual learning for both parties.

 10. Sharing career stories